MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 We'll use the Random Forest Model for employee retention prediction.
 Random Forest is a popular and effective machine learning model for predicting employee turnover, since it can handle both categorical and continuous variables, capture non-linear relationships between variables, and provide insights into variable importance.

-Please follow the steps below.
+Follow the steps below.

 ### 1. Read the data

 First, read the data from the different data sources into a data frame.
 A data frame is a tabular data structure that stores the data in rows and columns.

 For example, if we have a CSV file named `person_query.csv` downloaded from Viva Insights, we can read it into a data frame using the code below.
-Note that in both cases of Python and R, we have loaded in the respective 'vivainsights' package which contains specific functions for analyzing data from Viva Insights.
+In both cases of Python and R, we have loaded in the respective 'vivainsights' package, which contains specific functions for analyzing data from Viva Insights.
 The `import_query` function loads in the csv query and performs some variable cleaning in the process.

 *Python:*